 Performance tests representative of real research runs are included in the tests/performance directory.
 They can be used for benchmarking, comparing machine performance, or assessing optimizations.
-This is in contrast to the majority of the conventional integration tests where the particle counts are too small to be representative.
+This is in contrast to the majority of the conventional integration tests in which the particle counts are too small to be representative.
 Care is still needed to remove initialization, I/O, and compute a representative performance measure.

-The ctest integration is sufficient to run the benchmarks and measure relative performance from version to version of QMCPACK and assess proposed code changes.
-Performance tests are prefixed with "performance".
-To obtain highest performance on a particular platform, you must run the benchmarks in a standalone manner and tune thread counts, placement, walker count (etc.) This is essential to fairly compare different machines.
+The CTest integration is sufficient to run the benchmarks and measure relative performance from version to version of QMCPACK and to assess proposed code changes.
+Performance tests are prefixed with "performance."
+To obtain the highest performance on a particular platform, you must run the benchmarks in a standalone manner and tune thread counts, placement, walker count (etc.).
+This is essential to fairly compare different machines.
 Check with the developers if you are unsure of what is a fair change.

-For the largest problem sizes, the initialization of spline orbitals may take a large portion of overall runtime.
-When QMCPACK is run at scale the initialization is fast because it is fully parallelized.
-However, the performance runs are most usually run on a single node.
-Consider running QMCPACK once with --save_wfs=1 to save the converted spline coefficients to the disk and load them for later runs in the same folder..
+For the largest problem sizes, the initialization of spline orbitals might take a large portion of overall runtime.
+When QMCPACK is run at scale, the initialization is fast because it is fully parallelized.
+However, the performance tests usually run on a single node.
+Consider running QMCPACK once with save_coefs="yes" XML input tag added to the line of 'determinantset' to save the converted spline coefficients to the disk and load them for later runs in the same folder.
+See Section 8.3.1 for more information.

-The delayed update algorithm in section 8.2 significantly changes the performance characteristics of QMCPACK.
+The delayed update algorithm in Section 8.2 significantly changes the performance characteristics of QMCPACK.
 A parameter scan of the maximal number of delays specific to every architecture and problem size is required to achieve the best performance.